 The pop-up menu will list the number of prior revisions, along with an option to recall the job's original estimate amounts.
 To recall a previous revision, simply choose it from the pop-up menu.
 In addition, a previous revision can be made current by clicking the (i.e., Make Current) button.
-A new revision will be created using the previous rev's amounts.
+A new revision will be greated using the provious rov's sion will be created using the previous rev's amounts.